slcs-jsc/mptrac/docs/manual/profiling.md

 TIMER_TOTAL = 37.936 s
 ```

-SIZE_NP refers to the number of particles used in the simulation.
-SIZE_MPI_TASKS refers to the number of MPI tasks.
-SIZE_OMP_THREADS refers to the number of OpenMP threads per MPI task.
-SIZE_ACC_DEVICES refers to the number of GPU devices per MPI task.
+`SIZE_NP` refers to the number of particles used in the
+simulation. `SIZE_MPI_TASKS` refers to the number of MPI
+tasks. `SIZE_OMP_THREADS` refers to the number of OpenMP threads per
+MPI task. `SIZE_ACC_DEVICES` refers to the number of GPU devices per
+MPI task.

-The memory needs have been derived by analyzing the data structures used in the code and are not based on measurements.
+The memory requirements have been derived by analyzing the data
+structures used in the code and are not based on measurements.

-Some timers are zero or not shown because the corresponding modules have not been used in this run.
+Some timers are zero or not shown because the corresponding modules
+have not been used in this run.

-A simple optimization of memory needs (and runtime!) is to adjust the constants EX, EY, and EZ defined in mptrac.h to match the grid dimensions of the meteorological data set and the constant NP to match the number of particles used in the simulation.
+A simple optimization of memory requirements (and runtime!) is to
+adjust the constants `EX`, `EY`, and `EP`, defined in `mptrac.h`, to
+match the grid dimensions of the meteorological data set and the
+constant `NP` to match the number of particles used in the simulation.

 ## Profiling of CPU runs

-CPU profiling of MPTRAC is enabled by means of gprof.
-Set "PROF = 1" in the Makefile, recompile the code, and run a test case.
+CPU profiling of MPTRAC is enabled using `gprof`.
+Set `PROF = 1` in
+the Makefile, recompile the code, and run a test case.

-Runtime information will be collected in the file "gmon.out" in the working directory.
-Use "gprof [binary]" to see the runtime profile.
+Runtime information will be collected in the file `gmon.out` in the
+working directory.
+Use `gprof [binary]` to see the runtime profile.

-Example output for the trac tool:
+Example output for the `trac` tool:

 ```
 Flat profile: